Numbers in Academic Writing – APA Style Guidelines

 Numerals should be used for precise ages, timescales, dates, score lines, points of scale, and monetary sums.

-• Students aged 18 to 21 years receive a £10 discount.
+• The students were aged 18 to 21 years in the study.

-• She was roughly six years old.
+• She was roughly six years old based on his estimation.

 Numbers in academic writing: Long numbers